 Do Rabbits Eat Roses?

 Roses are flowering plants that belong to the genus Rosa, within the family Rosaceae.
 They are widely known and cultivated for their beautiful and fragrant flowers.

-In this article, we will discuss the composition, benefits, risks, and how to safely offer roses to your bunnies.
+In this article, we will discuss the composition, benefits, risks, and how to offer roses to your bunnies safely.

+Do Rabbits Eat Roses?